This blog may contain affiliate links. Read our disclosure policy for more info.

 $$ – Cuatro Vientos Lodge & Apartments

 If you’re after a rad, beachy escape with a side of pura vida, Cuatro Vientos Lodge & Apartments is where you want to be.
-This property sits just 10 minutes walking from the beach and on a forested hill amid the unspoiled jungle of Mal Pais.
+This property sits just a 10-minute walk from the beach and on a forested hill amid the unspoiled jungle of Mal Pais.

 While many areas of Santa Teresa can be noisy and dusty from the traffic off of the main road you won’t have any issues with that here as the location is far enough from the road.